-26 What are the basic conditions and timing issues applicable to a divestment or other remedy?
+What are the basic conditions and timing issues applicable to a divestment or other remedy?

-As stated above, there is a 45-working-day statutory period for the issue of a conditional clearance at Phase I.
+There is a 45-working-day statutory period for the issue of a conditional clearance at Phase I.

-In practice, the Phase I deadlines tend not to allow merging parties sufficient time to design and obtain approval for any 'complex' remedies
+In practice, the Phase I deadlines tend not to allow merging parties sufficient time to design and obtain approval for any 'complex' remedies.

 The Phase II timetable allows the merging parties more time to satisfy the CCPC that their remedies proposal effectively resolves any identified 'theories of harm' or competition law concern.
-As noted above, the CCPC may 'market test' a remedies proposal during both Phase I and Phase II investigations.
+The CCPC may 'market test' a remedies proposal during both Phase I and Phase II investigations.

-27 What is the track record of the authority in requiring remedies in foreign-to-foreign mergers?
+What is the track record of the authority in requiring remedies in foreign-to-foreign mergers?

-The CCPC has not required remedies or commitments in foreign-to-foreign mergers, to date.
+The CCPC has not required remedies or commitments in foreign-toforeign mergers, to date.